tamask1s/rspt/README.md

 ### Compression

-Simulating, compressing and decompressing a sinusoidal data with a lossless compression algorythm:
+Simulating, compressing, and decompressing sinusoidal data with a lossless compression algorithm:

 ```cpp
 #include <iostream>